YRHax/YRHacks-2021-API/API.md

       "id": "unique emoji specified by the api", "name": "display name of the emoji",
-      "count": "number of times the emoji was copied", "mimeType": "The type of the image, either image/jpeg or image/png" }
+      "count": "number of times the emoji was copied", "packid": "the id of the pack",
+      "ownerid": "the id of the owner"
+  }
   ```